gwo0d/passman_rs/README.md

 - Cargo.toml: *Project Metadata and Dependencies*

 # Disclaimer
-No security guarantees are made with regard to this project, as it is designed as a proof-of-concept.
+- No security guarantees are made with regard to this project, as it is designed as a proof-of-concept.
 Any real-world use should be considered carefully, and is at the user's risk.
+- All in-code documentation is AI generated.
+Although it has been reviewed, please be aware that inaccuracies may exist.

 # License
 [Mit License](LICENSE)